Slope County Health Data

 What is the life expectancy in Slope County?

-Life expectancy data for Slope County is currently being processed from CDC records.
+Life expectancy data for Slope County is not available in the current dataset.

 How does Slope County health compare to the North Dakota average?